CrystalxxD/Preliminary_Software_Engineering_Assessment_Task_2/PROJECT_DOCUMENTATION.md

 ### Requirements Definition
 #### Functional Requirements

 The game must allow the player to select a character class (e.g., Assassin, Warrior, Mage, Archer), each with unique stats.
-Players must navigate through at least 20 procedurally generated rooms across two dungeon floors using the WASD keys.
+Players must navigate through randomly generated rooms across multiple dungeon floors using the WASD keys.
 Each room may contain enemies, items like potions or armor, or a key required to escape.
 Players must be able to fight enemies and bosses, pick up items, and track stats such as health, attack, and defense.

 ---
 #### Non-Functional Requirements

 The game should be responsive and user-friendly with simple controls.
 It must load quickly, have a clean text or GUI interface, and be built in Python using Object-Oriented Programming (OOP) principles.
-The final version should use a GUI (PySimpleGUI) and run without needing external game engines.
+The final version should use a GUI (Pygame) and run without needing external game engines.

 ---
 ## Determining Specification